Content Area Requirements

 3. If you know what classes you want to get started with, please find the PSU course schedule and the course projection guide.

-4. The NES test, which is a licensure requirement, is due by June 15th.
-In some cases, it may be used as a way to demonstrate content area proficiency at the time of application.
-Please review the table below to determine the correct NES test to take and if you can use it to demonstrate content area proficiency.
+4. As a TSPC licensure requirement, either the NES test or Praxis test (when available) is due by June 15th.
+In some cases, they may be used as a way to demonstrate content area proficiency at the time of application.
+Please review the guidelines for your content area below to determine the correct NES or Praxis test to take and if you can use it to demonstrate content area proficiency.

 When you are ready to apply to the program, complete the content area requirement form and upload it in your GTEP program application.